SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 2. Reading the value from the `MemTable`.
 This implementation uses `SkipList` as the in-memory data structure for storing versioned keys, so the `Get` follows the algorithm described [earlier](#skiplist-and-mvcc).

+This implementation shows reading the value for a key from an in-memory SkipList.
+The concept would remain the same even for implementing a `Get` in a persistent [LSM-tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) based Key/Value storage engine.
+Each `ReadonlyTransaction` will get a `beginTimestamp` and instead of just reading from an in-memory MemTable, we will read from active memtable, inactive memtable(s) and the increasing levels of SSTable.

 #### Implementing ReadWriteTransaction

 #### Implementing WaterMarks